When used in this part, unless the context otherwise requires:

 (14) “Person” means an individual, a business, corporation, limited liability company, union, association, firm, partnership, committee, club or other organization or group of persons.

-(16) “Public official” means any state-wide elected state officer, any member or member-elect of the General Assembly, any person appointed to any office of the legislative, judicial or executive branch of state government by the Governor, with or without the advice and consent of the General Assembly, the spouse of the Governor and any person appointed or elected by the General Assembly or any member of either house thereof; but does not include a member of an advisory board or a senator or representative in Congress.
+(16) “Public official” means any state-wide elected state officer or officer-elect, any member or member-elect of the General Assembly, any person appointed to any office of the legislative, judicial or executive branch of state government by the Governor, with or without the advice and consent of the General Assembly, the spouse of the Governor and any person appointed or elected by the General Assembly or any member of either house thereof; but does not include a member of an advisory board or a senator or representative in Congress.

 (18) “Reimbursement” means any money or thing of value received or to be received in the form of payment for expenses as a lobbyist, not including compensation.